McGuire Center for Lepidoptera & Biodiversity

 - For samples of my insect photography, please visit my Twitter page

 - Recently, I teamed up with the museum marketing to create a video that promotes butterfly gardening.
-Most of the footage in this video was shot on the way to and from work with my cell phone.

 My work featured in Florida Museum’s Science Stories: